FelipeParreira/hangman/README.md

 1. The game chooses a valid English word;
 2. The player has to guess the word, one letter at a time;
 3. The amount of guesses for each game roughly equals 60% of the number of characters in the word;
-4. If the player guesses a letter which exists in the word, the game writes it in the correct position;
+4. If the player guesses a letter which exists in the word, the game writes it in the correct position(s);
 5. All wrong letter guesses are displayed;
 6. When the player runs out of guesses, the game ends;
 7. Guesses of characters previously guessed are not considered;